Aditya1722/Presto-single-pulse-search-explaination-/README.md

                     tmpchunk = timeseries[ii].copy()
                     tmpchunk.sort()
   ```
-* The purpose of this starting calculation to find roundN is to handle cases where the data length (N) is not an exact multiple of detrendlen,
+* roundN is to handle cases where the data length (N) is not an exact multiple of detrendlen
   ensuring that you work with complete chunks of detrendlen and any leftover data at the end is excluded from further analysis.
 * `numchunks` is the how many chunks of `chunkslen` can fit in total obs length `(roundN)`
-* we reads the binary data from the specified file (filenm) using `np.filefrom` and loads it into the timeseries array
+* reading (filenm) in binary form using `np.filefrom` and loads it into the timeseries array
 * splitting the file into chunks for detrending by finding `numblock`.
-* Rehaping the timeseries into rows = numblocks column = detrendlen to form a 2D array which will contains data as `eg,` Row 1 contains the
+* Rehaping timeseries into rows = numblocks column = detrendlen to form a 2D array which will contains data as `eg,` Row 1 contains the
   first 200 data points (from index 0 to 199).
 Row 2 contains the next 200 data points (from index 200 to 399).
 * `stds` - making 1D array of length numblock .
 * de-trend the data one chunk at a time .
-* As enumerates returns  a tuple after every iteration as index and the actual data so we assigned a for loop ii(index) and chunk(actual data)
+* `enumerates()` returns  a tuple after every iteration as index and the actual data so we assigned a for loop ii(index) and chunk(actual data)
 * if `opts.fast`(usefaster method of detrending) is true then remove median values from chunks(chunk we`re copying is time data or frequency data )
   > quicker than more complex detrending methods.
 *  if `opts.fast` is false then at every chunk we will use `scipy.signal.detrend(data,type'linear')`